Graduate Financial Aid

 Administered by the Department of Education, this is the primary loan type for graduate students.
-You do not need to demonstrate financial need but you do need to complete the FAFSA.
+You do not need to demonstrate financial need but you do need to complete the FAFSA external website.
 Remember to choose the FAFSA year corresponding to your course enrollment period.

 Federal Direct Graduate Plus Loans

 This federal loan is available for graduate and professional students who require additional funding beyond the Stafford Loan.
-You do not need to demonstrate financial need but you do need to complete the FAFSA.
+You do not need to demonstrate financial need but you do need to complete the FAFSA external website.
 Remember to choose the FAFSA year corresponding to your course enrollment period.

 You may choose a private lender to help you pay for the costs of your graduate education.
-While the University does not feature a preferred lender, we suggest you use ELMSelect, a free online resource that can help you compare lenders and choose the best one for you.
+While the University does not feature a preferred lender, we suggest you use ELMSelect external website, a free online resource that can help you compare lenders and choose the best one for you.